yaoyugua/CSE480_SS24/course_info/spring_2024.md

 ## Schedule

 Course materials are available in [D2L](https://d2l.msu.edu/) under `Content`.
-Every homework will be released on Monday and due on Saturday at 10pm.
+Every homework will be released on Monday along with the new lecture notes and due on Saturday at 10pm.

 | Week, Date | Topics |  Homework (10pm  at dates) |
 | ----       | ------- |  ----- |